-- The soft lucerne tree branches are high in nutrient value and dietary fiber.
+- The soft, wet chipped lucerne tree branches are high in nutrient value and dietary fibre.

-- Food banked for use during severe weather such as prolonged days of freezing winter rains.
+- Food is stored and banked for use during severe weather such as prolonged days of freezing winter rains.

 - Nutrient-rich supplementary food for cows and ewes in milk feeding their young.